constellation-daq/Constellation/docs/manual/concepts/protocols.md

 * `TRACE` messages are be used for very verbose information which allows to follow the program flow for development purposes.
 This concerns, for example, low-level code for network communication or internal states of the finite state machine.
 The messages of this level also contain additional information about the code location of the program where the message has been logged from.
 * `DEBUG` messages contain information mostly relevant to developers for debugging the program.
 * `INFO` messages are of interest to end users and should contain information on the program flow of the component from a functional perspective.
-THis comprises, e.g. reports on the progress of configuring devices.
+This comprises, e.g. reports on the progress of configuring devices.
 * `WARNING` messages indicate unexpected events which require further investigation by the user.
 * `STATUS` messages are used communicate important information on a low frequency such as successful state transitions.
 * `CRITICAL` messages notify the end user about critical events which require immediate attention.
 These events may also have triggered an automated response and state change by the sending host.